 Tricode AR Side Effects

-Note: This document contains side effect information about chlorpheniramine / codeine / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name Tricode AR.
+Note: This page contains side effects data for the generic drug chlorpheniramine / codeine / pseudoephedrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Tricode AR.

 For the Consumer